Hemant Kumar

-Hemanta Mukhopadhyay (16 June 1920 – 26 September 1989), known professionally as Hemanta Mukherjee and Hemant Kumar, was an Indian music director and a playback singer who primarily sang in Bengali and Hindi, along with several other Indian languages, including Marathi, Gujarati, Odia, Assamese, Tamil, Punjabi, Bhojpuri, Konkani, Sanskrit and Urdu.
-He was a artist in Bengali and Hindi film music, Rabindra Sangeet, and various other genres.
+Hemanta Mukhopadhyay (Note: /bn/.) (/bn/; 16 June 1920 – 26 September 1989), known professionally as Hemanta Mukherjee and Hemant Kumar, (Note: /hns/.) was an Indian music director and a playback singer who primarily sang in Bengali and Hindi, along with several other Indian languages, including Marathi, Gujarati, Odia, Assamese, Tamil, Punjabi, Bhojpuri, Konkani, Sanskrit and Urdu.
+He was an artist in Bengali and Hindi film music, Rabindra Sangeet, and various other genres.
 He was the recipient of two National Awards for Best Male Playback Singer and was popularly known as the "Voice of God".

 Early life and education

-Hemanta was born in Varanasi, Uttar Pradesh, at his maternal grandfather's residence, where his grandfather served as a physician.
+Hemanta was born in Varanasi, Uttar Pradesh, at the residence of his maternal grandfather, who served as a physician.
 His paternal family originated from Jaynagar Majilpur and had migrated to Kolkata in the early 1900s.
 Growing up in Kolkata, he received his early education at Nasiruddin School before transferring to Mitra Institution School in Bhowanipore.
 During his school years, he formed lasting friendships with Subhash Mukhopadhyay, who would later become a celebrated poet, and writer Santosh Kumar Ghosh.

 Hemanta enrolled in the Bengal Technical Institute at Jadavpur (now Jadavpur University) to pursue an engineering diploma.
 However, he left academics due to health issues and to pursue a career in music, despite his father's disapproval.
 He briefly experimented with literature and published a short story in the Bengali magazine Desh, but by the late 1930s, he had decided to dedicate himself entirely to music.